ghga-de/milestones-docs/50-dhole/technical_specification.md

 #### Transformation 2: Count References

+> [!IMPORTANT]
+> The following transformations are expected to add a new property to the schema and data as specified under `target_content`.
+They shall validate that the path specified under `object_path` is valid, i.e. leads to a property of type `"object"` and that that object does not yet contain a property by the name specified under `property_name`.
+They shall then add that property with an appropriate subschema as required by the specific transformation.

 * The transformation shall count how many target objects are referenced from each source object given the relation name.
 * The transformation shall validate whether the target is defined with multiplicity and fail otherwise